merthidayetoglu/HiCCL/misc/test.md

 **Rev2**

-1) The communication policies must be informed by the user through HiCCL’s API (e.g., Listing 2).
-The intra-node network may consist of multiple levels, e.g., the interconnect across the accelerator dies in a single device and the one across devices differ in Frontier and Aurora.
+- **Parameter selection:** The communication policies must be informed by the user through HiCCL’s API (Listing 2).
 The user must set the intra-node hierarchy according to the dies per device and devices per node as shown in Table V (bold).
-Moreover, the most performant library implementation in each level can be chosen (among the available) by simply changing the parameters.
-With a few educated guesses, the optimal parameters will most likely be found.
+In our experience, one can determine the optimal configuration in only three guesses per system.
 The most effective optimization across nodes is the multi-NIC striping, which can be turned on by simply setting the number of stripes per node.

-2) The network architecture with multi-accelerator nodes has converged to hierarchical structures.
-Specifically for targeting the most recent GPU systems, we designed specialized optimizations for hierarchical systems.
-Another typical topology is torus (e.g., Tofu), which requires different collective optimizations.
-The compositional design of HiCCL (with three primitives) can be applied directly to other topologies because of its machine-agnostic nature.
-However, the factorization of those primitives will be different, and must be specialized for the given network topology.
+- **Alternative topologies:** Most recent GPU systems have hierarchical networks, therefore we designed hierarchical optimizations.
+A less common topology is torus (e.g.,Tofu), which would require different optimizations.
+The machine-agnostic collective composition (with three primitives) can be applied directly to any topology.
+However, the factorization of the primitives will be different, and must be specialized for the given network topology.

+- **Round-robin GPU-to-NIC associations:** Background explains achievable bandwidth of 75% due to load imbalance across NICs.
+This manifests in Aurora as shown in Fig.8(d) with “not achievable” frames.

 **Rev3**